 If you’re struggling to choose a specific type for smoking ribs, you can always use multiple types.
 For example, you can combine hickory wood with white oak wood to achieve a milder yet still deliciously smokey flavor.
 Pecan wood by itself may be overbearing for some people.
 By mixing it with white oak wood, though, you’ll achieve a milder flavor with your smoked ribs.

-Find the best deals on premium smoking chunks by visiting our online store today.
-Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey, all of which will allow you to smoke delicious meat.
+Find the best deals on premium smoking wood by visiting our online store today.
+Cutting Edge Firewood offers a variety of high-quality smoking wood, including white oak, hickory, cherry, pecan, and apple, all of which will allow you to smoke delicious meat.